naztronaut/RaspberryPi-control-led-strip/README.md

 <a href="https://www.youtube.com/watch?v=c6FOpPXbLjs" target="_blank"><img src="https://www.easyprogramming.net/img/ledBrowserControl.png" width="700px" alt="Control an LED from a browser"></a>

 More information on the tutorial can be found at https://www.easyprogramming.net/raspberrypi/browser_control_led.php

+### Hardware

+In order to complete this project, you will need some of these hardware:

+* [ ] Raspberry Pi - can use Zero, Zero W, 2, 3, 4
+* [ ] *(Optional)* Wireless dongle - If you are using the basic Pi 0 like I am, you will need to be able to connect to your local network using a Dongle.
+This is not necessary for the other versions of the Pi.
+* [ ] LED Strip - Strips with only power and ground will work for this project.
+RGB or RGBW/W will not work.
+* [ ] Pi Power Supply - need 5V to your Pi
+* [ ] LED Strip Power Supply - 12V power adapter passing 1-2 Amps of current will be sufficient.
+This should also work with a 24V LED Strip.
+* [ ] Relay module - This is the electromechanical switch that your Pi will control.
+You can use a Transistor if you want!
+It'll be faster and without the clicking noise.
+* [ ] Wiring - a simple power/ground wire will do.
+Most will use a red and black combo.
+* [ ] *(Optional)* Aluminum Extrusion - although not necessary, an aluminum extrusion will help dissipate heat as well as make your installation more sturdy.
+* [ ] *(Optional)* Pi Case - Something to house your Pi and Relay.
+You can make your own or if you want, you can just leave it as is but be careful of shorts and electric shocks!
+* [ ] *(Optional)* Soldering Iron - if you are comfortable, it is best to solder the lights and connections in place so they don't disconnect easily.
+* [ ] Tools - a wire cutter/stripper would be most helpful to you.

 ### Prerequisites
 The prerequisites for this tutorial is the same as the last because everything in this tutorial is the end product of what we've learned so far about